 Foreign exchange risk is the risk that the value of financial instruments will fluctuate due to changes in foreign exchange rates.
 Foreign exchange risk arises when future commercial transactions or recognised assets and liabilities are denominated in a currency that is not the Company's functional currency.
-At the end of the year the Company is exposed to foreign exchange risk in relation to its Euro-denominated loans receivables (for which full loss allowance was provided) and payables.
+At the end of the year the Company is exposed to foreign exchange risk in relation to its Euro-denominated payables.